philrmass/noted0/README.md

 - `npm install` to install dependencies
 - `npm run start` to start the dev server

+###
+- move parentId to redux/ui
+- add removedNote to redux/notes

 ### To Do
-- add
+- overlay, redux ui
-- remove
+- editor
-- edit
+- color editor
 - select as parent
 - show children icon
 - drag and drop
-- color editor
 - app icon
 - manifest & icon set
 - PwA and agent